Barricades up, shutters down as Hong Kong marks Communist China's birthday

 China dismisses the accusation and has accused foreign governments, including the United States and Britain, of fanning anti-China sentiment.

 Last month, Beijing moved thousands of troops across the border into the restive city, a move state news agency Xinhua described as a routine “rotation”.

 Asian and Western envoys in Hong Kong, however, have said the absence of any evidence that troops had been withdrawn suggested it was a reinforcement, with the largest-ever regular army force now stationed in the city.

-On Sunday, Hong Kong police fired water cannon, rubber bullets and tear gas at petrol bomb-throwing protesters in some of the most widespread and violent clashes in months of anti-government unrest.

-Reporting by Anne Marie Roantree and Farah Master, Additional reporting by Jessie Pang; Editing by Stephen Coates
+Reporting by Anne Marie Roantree and Farah Master; Additional reporting by Jessie Pang; Writing by Clara Ferreira Marques and Bill Rigby; Editing by Lincoln Feast and Stephen Coates